 As someone once said (and I wish I could remember who),

-“if you don’t have time to look after your health now I hope you are prepared to lose time to illness later!”
+“If you don’t have time to look after your health now, I hope you are prepared to lose time to illness later!”

 And what about money?

-Have you stopped to think about other things you happily spend money on?
-Perhaps they bring happiness now in the short-term but is that happiness short-lived and will they still be of value to you in 20 or 30 years’ time?
+Have you stopped to think about the things you happily spend money on?
+Perhaps they bring happiness now or make life easier in the short-term but is that happiness short-lived and will you still be glad you spent that money in 20 or 30 years’ time?

 It fascinates me that some of us will happily spend money on “toys” or, what I would call “superficial” improvements like getting your nails done or your hair coloured but then say that it costs too much to look after your health.
 I really hope this doesn’t apply to you.